What is considered personal property?

 - Personal property coverage covers all your belongings, from appliances to wardrobes.

-- Personal property coverage covers losses caused by the same perils as dwelling coverage.
+- Personal property coverage covers losses caused by 16 standard named perils.

 - Insurers allow you to increase coverage for certain types of personal property.

 - Scheduled personal property coverage provides added protection for your most valuable belongings.